aletex1994/triemap_array_mo/README.md

 - :open_book: :open_book: https://smartcontracts.org/docs/current/references/motoko-ref/array
 - :open_book: :open_book: https://smartcontracts.org/docs/current/references/motoko-ref/triemap

-This repo contains these specific functions for :
+This repo contains functions for :
 -  :ballot_box_with_check: register a value
 -  :ballot_box_with_check: get a value using a key
 -  :ballot_box_with_check: remove a key and the associated value